-Students are not permitted to lend their Royal Cards to other students for security purposes, nor are students allowed to use or possess any Royal Card other than their own.
-Should a student lose his or her key or Royal Card, it must be reported immediately.
+Students are not permitted to lend their Royal Cards to other individuals for security purposes, nor are students allowed to use or possess any Royal Card other than their own.
+Should a student lose their key or Royal Card, it must be reported immediately.
 A Royal Card may be immediately canceled via the Royal Card online site.